Coton Chin - Dog Breed Info, Temperament & Facts

 The Coton Chin is a mix of a Japanese Chin and a Coton de Tulear.
 It will have the appearance and behavior of its parent breeds.
 The coat of the Coton Chin is often thick and long, but it can also be medium in length.
 It can come in tricolored, white, or black variations.
 Unlike the Japanese Chin, which may not be good with children, Coton Chins are intelligent and friendly dogs.
 Coton de Tulears are energetic and enjoy walks, but they do not require excessive exercise.
 While they do not shed much, they will need regular trimming.
 On the other hand, Japanese Chins have beautiful, silky coats that come in various colors, such as black and white, red and white, and black and white with tan tips.
 They do not need to be clipped, but they do require consistent grooming.

 Ahead, we look at Coton Chin dog breed, its history, personality, pros and cons of owning an Coton Chin, characteristics, and must-see facts.
-We will also examine how to care for this breed and a lot more.
+We will also examine how to care for this breed and more.
 Prepare for a tail-wagging adventure into the world of Coton Chins!

 Dog Breed Coton Chin